 Wednesday 23 September – 14:00-15:30

 James Holland, Transformation Programme Manager for Suicide Prevention/Mental Health Urgent and Emergency Care, NHS England and NHS Improvement

 Raili Frost, National Mental Health Policy Team, NHS England and NHS Improvement

 Dr Nuruz Zaman, Consultant Forensic Psychiatrist and Clinical Director for Clinical Governance, EPUT.

 MS Teams live session.
-Use this link to join the event on 23 September at 14:00.
+Use this link to watch a recording of the event.